 Interpreting the interval.
 Even if an interval is simply stated as e.g. "0.045 - 0.135" (i.e. 'the interval for p is 4.5 to 13.5%') the meaning is that "the range of p-values 0.045-0.135 cannot be ruled out as possible values of p (but the rest (< 4.5% or > 13.5%) is regarded as impossible values of p)".

 The other pages contain several concepts can be studied in more detail (use the blue 'back arrow' in upper left corner).

 The initial parameter values are p = 0.125 and n = 200.
 The expected number of faulty items is thus 0.125 x 200 = 25.
-Repeated clicks on [Simulate] will then produce x-values around 25.
+Repeated clicks on [Simulate a batch] will then produce x-values around 25.
 (NB that the expected number needs not be an integer but the value on the X-axis is the number found, which of course is an integer.)